Maksym-Sirenko/Maksym-Sirenko/README.md

 ## 🔥 About Me
 I’m a motivated Fullstack Developer from Ukraine, passionate about building user-friendly applications and constantly learning new technologies.

-- Building real-world projects with **React & Node.js**
+- Building real-world projects with <b>React & Node.js</b>
-- Strong foundation in **HTML, CSS, JavaScript**
+- Strong foundation in <b>HTML, CSS, JavaScript</b>
-- Exploring backend with **Node.js, Express, MongoDB**
+- Exploring backend with <b>Node.js, Express, MongoDB</b>
-- Experience with **REST APIs, authentication, and responsive UI**
+- Experience with <b>REST APIs, authentication, and responsive UI</b>
-- Comfortable with **Git workflows and teamwork**
+- Comfortable with <b>Git workflows and teamwork</b>
 - Driven by clean code, problem-solving, and continuous improvement

 💡 Open to collaboration, internships, and junior opportunities.